Santiago Lyon

 Santiago Lyon is Head of Advocacy and Education for the Content Authenticity Initiative, an Adobe-led community of major media and technology companies developing open-source technology to fight mis/disinformation.

-From 2003 to 2016 he was Vice President and Director of Photography of The Associated Press responsible for the AP's global photo report and the photographers and photo editors around the world who produce it.
-From 1984 to 2003 he was an award-winning photographer and photo editor.
+From 2003 to 2016 he was vice president and Director of Photography of The Associated Press responsible for the AP's global photo report and the photographers and photo editors around the world who produce it.
+From 1984 to 2003 he was a photographer and photo editor.